 - Serene ambiance amidst breathtaking scenery

 Hanuman Chatti is 13 km from Yamunotri temple, where the Hanuman Ganga and Yamuna rivers meet.
 This place is known for its Hanuman Temple, which is the main attraction.
-Hanuman Chatti was the main starting point for Yamunotri Dham trek until the road to Janki Chatti was built.
+Hanuman Chatti was the old starting point for the Yamunotri Dham trek until the road to Janki Chatti was built, reducing the trek distance by 7 km.
+It is a popular overnight stop for pilgrims and has good accommodation options.

-Time Needed to Explore- 1 hour
+Time Needed to Explore: 1 hour

-5- Kharsali
+6- Kharsali

 - Winter seat of Goddess Yamuna

-Time Needed to Explore- 2 to 3 hours
+Time Needed to Explore: 2 to 3 hours

-6- Shani Dev Temple
+7- Shani Dev Temple

 - Oldest temple dedicated to Lord Shani